Ted's Hiking World Sierra Point

 *

-This waterfall will be gone soon
+Washburn Falls will be gone soon

 §: This unpublicized gem is not for everyone.
 Do not attempt it unless you are reasonably energetic and sure of foot.
 Albeit less than a mile each way off the beaten path, this is one of the steepest and roughest trails in my experience.

 A number of bloggers have reported that they either had trouble locating this old trail, or they could not find it at all.
 I don't understand the difficulty, however.
 Unless you should opt for my alternate route (which is guaranteed to locate the trail!), just scramble up over the boulders behind the Rock Pile sign, veering leftward as you go (see the "JMT reappears" photo).
 It's not that difficult, and you should discover the old trail within a couple hundred feet, with little or no searching.
 If you do have trouble, then you probably have veered too far to the left (west).
 The trail itself runs in a northeasterly direction up the slope.
+Remember that the destination actually is close to the John Muir Trail.

 Go Back